ndziuba/EnterpriseAI-Project/README.md

 But it also has no functionality of automatically putting a Bentofile into deployment after a push.

 To fix these issues and enable Continuous Delivery, the <code>update_deployment.sh</code> script utilizing <code>get_bento_version.py</code>
-extract the latest pushed Bentofile and deploy it into the staging deployment.
+extracts the latest pushed Bentofile and deploys it into the staging deployment.
-Yatai then builds the Image and after this process finishes successfully the current staging model gets changed with a rolling release.
+Yatai then builds the Image and after this process finishes successfully it does a rolling release, exchanging the current staging model.
 This can either be run manually or in our case automated with a Cronjob.

+Because Yatai does not provide a way to get the latest Bentofile push and the way mentioned in [this GitHub Issue](https://github.com/bentoml/BentoML/issues/2551) does not work anymore.
+The <code>get_bento_version.py</code> extracts this information from the Minio S3 Bucket.

 WIP